leighseverson/purexposure/README.md

 <img src="vignettes/figures/se_map1.png" style="display: block; margin: auto;" />

-Alternatively, pesticide application can be colored according to the percentile it falls into (`color_by = "percentile"`).
+Alternatively, pesticide application can be colored according to the percentile of county-level application it falls into (`color_by = "percentile"`).
 The number of cut-points can be specified with the `percentile` argument.
 The default is
 `c(0.25, 0.5, 0.75)`:

 ``` r